rahulbishain/Preferential-Looking/README.md

 4.1 input (extracted frames and metadata placed here) 4.2 videos (the input videos are to be provided here)

+### NOTE ###
+    There are dummy files in data/input, data/videos and WIP folders.
+Please remove these files before execution.

 ## Requirements ##
 1. OS: Ubuntu 16 (or any Linux compatible version)
 2. Python 3.6